-They may have not finished in first place this season, but they still finished off with their best record in franchise history.
+They may have not finished in first place this season, but they still had their best regular season in franchise history.

 The Blind River Beavers, who finished off this season with 37 victories, set a new franchise record for most wins in a regular season.

 Their previous record was 33 back in the 2017-2018 season.

 Their 78 points also set a new team record for most points during a regular season, breaking their previous record from 2007-2008 when they had 74.